 How can you get HIV?

-HIV lives in the following bodily fluids of an infected person:
+HIV is found in the following bodily fluids of someone living with the virus:

 - rectal fluids/anal mucous